DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 ### Extra info and encountered issues

 * Health check - `System: Firmware` Run an audit button, Health
-* zenarmor that was disabled caused an error notification<br>
+* got error notice:<br>
-  opnsense and PHP Startup: Unable to load dynamic library 'mongodb.so'
+  *opnsense and PHP Startup: Unable to load dynamic library 'mongodb.so'*<br>
+  seems its some remnant of zenarmor.
+  [Heres](https://forum.opnsense.org/index.php?topic=29721.0) the talk on it.<br>
+  `pkg list | grep mongo` to get exact package name.<br>
+  `pkg remove php74-pecl-mongodb` to remove the package

+zenarmor that was disabled caused an error notification<br>